-Do you want to live in Boston, but can’t afford it?
+Do you want to live in Boston, but worry that you can't afford it?
 Learn the most affordable communities around Bean Town (and a few hours away).
 Find a real estate agent in the area who will be able to recommend the perfect community for you and your family.

 If you spend any time looking at real estate for sale in the Boston area, the number of zeroes in the price of area homes will shock you.
 According to data from Zillow, the average sale price of a home in Boston is over $600,000.
 That's almost $400,000 more than the national average.

 Regardless of the cost of living, there are many reasons you may want to move to Massachusetts.
 Maybe you are wicked smart and want to take advantage of one of Massachusetts' fine institutions of higher education.
 Perhaps you are a big sports fan, and you want to be close to the Celtics, Red Sox, or Patriots.
 Maybe you are already a northeasterner, and you can't live anywhere else in the country because no one else can understand your accent.